 One of the most affordable watches off Orient’s Sport collection is the Defender, a 42mm outdoor watch that the brand describes as “a bridge between technical pieces and everyday sports watches.”
 This is Orient’s version of a modern field watch—it has a 24-hour dial, legible hour markers, and a screw-down crown.
 This watch has two strap materials available: brushed stainless steel and pebbled leather.
 We included the Orient defender here on our list of best field watches under $500.

 One of the most expensive models from the collection, on the other hand, is the Orient Triton, a Japanese Industrial Standard, or JIS-compliant diver watch (which means that it’s suitable for recreational SCUBA diving) that boasts of a shock-resistant case.
 The Orient Triton takes different inspirations from Orient’s classic diver watch collections: for instance, the hour markers from Ray, and the brushed steel hands from the Pro Saturation Diver

 See the complete Orient Sport collection here.

-The most expensive watch off this collection is the Orient Star World Time.
-This watch is packed with many features which could easily make the watch look crowded (the outer world time ring and subdials), but Orient was able to build it in an organized manner.
-This one has a sapphire crystal with Orient’s own anti-reflective coating, stainless steel polished with a Sallaz finish (a technique that creates a beautifully polished surface.
+The most expensive watch of this collection is the Orient Star World Time.
+This watch is packed with many features that could easily make it look crowded (the outer world time ring and subdials), but Orient was able to build it in an organized manner.
+This one has a sapphire crystal with Orient’s anti-reflective coating, stainless steel polished with a Sallaz finish (a technique that creates a beautifully polished surface.
 There are two options for the dial: Jet Black or Midnight Blue.